-This is especially true for rash behind ear.
+This is especially true for rash behind ears.

 There are a few possible causes why rashes appear, and they always manifest as itching and burning sensation.

-The moment you notice rash behind ear, you might be wondering, why you are getting it?
+The moment you notice rash behind the ear, you might be wondering, why you are getting it?